STAT545-UBC/STAT545-UBC-original-website/cm013_practical-figure-making.md

   * HW02 marks have been sent out.
   * HW03 marking underway.
 We've put 3 TAs on this to do it faster.
   * HW04 peer review open.
 Finish that sometime tomorrow, Wednesday.
   * HW05 will be the last homework of 545.
-It will be a revised mashup of 2014 HW05 + HW06.
-Proposed due date: Monday October 26.
+It will be a revised mashup of 2014 HW05 + HW06. ~~Proposed due date: Monday October 26.~~ It is posted [here](hw05_factor-figure-boss-repo-hygiene.html) and is due Wednesday 2015-10-28.

 We revisit a variety of practical figure-making topics.
 Will pick from here: